 - Tell me how you would you deal with a resident who wasn’t doing his share of the work.

-Student Doctor Network’s forums are also an excellent place to do research, some threads even list the exact questions that were asked at specific programs.
+Student Doctor Network’s forums are also an excellent place to do research; some threads even list the exact questions that were asked at specific programs.
 Again, this is not a form of cheating your way through the interview.
-It’s a way for you to be better prepared and informed going into it.
+It’s a way for you to be better prepare and be informed going into it.

 Just as you were able to set your stage at the beginning of the interview with your elevator pitch, this is your chance to finalize your impression or change perceptions if you think things may not be going your way.
-You’ll want to come into the interview with 5-10 questions that you want to ask, assuming some of them will be answered throughout your interview, and ultimately asking three to five of them.
+You’ll want to come into the interview with 5-10 questions you want to ask, assuming some of them will be answered throughout your interview, and ultimately asking three to five of them.

 Turning again to Reddit, here is a large collection of solid questions you can ask.